 Of course, even though the high pony gets a lot more press, the low ponytail shouldn't be neglected.
 Taylor Swift just owned a tousled one at the 2019 iHeart Radio Music Awards.
 The weekend-ready messy low pony seems to be an especially great combo with bangs—we also love it on actress Bryce Dallas Howard.

 For little to no effort (or heat, if you don't want it), you can create a messy low ponytail with a bump.
 You'll just need a teasing comb, a hair elastic and some setting spray like our NuMe Hottie Alert Shine Hairspray.
-Beauty tutorial guru Still GlamorUs has a great, simple how-to video for how to style this look with fine, relatively short hair.
+Beauty tutorial guru Still GlamorUs has a great, simple how-to video for how to style this cute ponytail idea with fine, relatively short hair.

 Pretty, simple and clean, the sleek low ponytail makes you look instantly put together.
 To get a vision of the ideal smooth lo-po, picture Kendall Jenner, who always makes a low pony look classy.
 We are digging it on singer and actress Jennifer Hudson lately too.

 Prep hair with some NuMe Argan Oil Hair Serum and prior to straightening to eliminate frizz and use a bobby pin underneath the pony to wrap and secure a section of hair to cover the elastic.
 Then top it all off with the NuMe Hottie Alert Shine Hairspray to add shine and hold.